What Does Battery Discharge Warning Mean?

 Kia models are well known for getting the battery discharge warning message when using the radio or other electronic devices while stationary.
 While this is a good thing, the message can get annoying as there is no way to turn it off.

-Another popular car make that have this common problem is Hyundai.
-As reported on Hyundai Forums by multiple owners, most Hyundai models will alert you as soon as your engine is OFF and the AC is running or listening to radio.
+Another popular car maker that has this common problem is Hyundai.
+As reported on Hyundai Forums by multiple owners, most Hyundai models will alert you as soon as your engine is OFF and the AC is running or listening to the radio.

-Other popular automakers that have this issue include BMW, Ford, Honda and Toyota.
+Other popular automakers with this issue include BMW, Ford, Honda, and Toyota.

 References